mdb/intercom/README.md

 ## Exposing log level configuration to users

-By using `intercom` as a configurable logger, Concourse [resource authors](https://concourse-ci.org/implementing-resource-types.html) can expose log level configuration to users, enabling end users better troubleshooting capabilities via a configurable `source` field:
+By using `intercom` as a configurable logger, Concourse [resource authors](https://concourse-ci.org/implementing-resource-types.html) can expose log level configuration options to users, in effect giving resource users troubleshooting capabilities via a configurable `source` field:

 ```yaml
 resource_types: